nhsbsa-data-analytics/lowIncomeSchemeScrollytellR/inst/app/www/mod_01_intro.md

 applying for certificates as opposed to those who hold certificates.
 It covers a period of five years from 2015/16 to 2020/21 but analysis focuses on 2019/20 to avoid any changes due to coronavirus (COVID-19).
-Reported applicant and application volumnes are estimated based on the methodology described in 'Definitions'.
+Reported applicant and application volumes are estimated based on the methodology described in 'Definitions'.